andrehrferreira/dek-CLI/README.md

 * Create a base project
 * Has an optional base skeleton to facilitate the development (https://github.com/dekproject/boostrap)
-* Installs development components (cross-env, mocha, nodemon, babel, etc)
+* Installs development components (cross-env, nodemon, babel, etc)
-* Configure Webpack and Babel for ES6 (client and server)
+* Configure Babel for ES6 (client and server)
-* It has plugins for basic services (mongodb, redis, authentication, etc)
+* It has plugins for basic services (mongodb, redis, etc)
-* Set up production and development environment for Angular, React and Nuxt
-* Generates configuration file for Docker and Docker-compose
 * Be happy =)

 ## Instalation